Karen L. Fingerman

-Karen L. Fingerman is the Wilson Regents Professor in Human Ecology and professor in the Department of Human Development and Family Sciences at the University of Texas at Austin.
-She has published nearly 200 works on intergenerational and social ties.
-Fingerman is well known for her work on older adult socio-emotional processes, health, and well-being.
-Most notably, Fingerman generated the Social Input Model and coined the term “consequential strangers”.
-In 2018, Fingerman founded the Texas Aging & Longevity Consortium and serves as the current Director in tandem with her position as Director of Research at the Texas Center on Aging and Population Sciences.
+Karen L. Fingerman, Ph.D., is the Sonia Wilson Professor of Health and Human Sciences and a professor in the Department of Human Development and Family Sciences at the University of Texas at Austin.
+She also serves as the Founding Director of the Texas Institute on Dementia, Aging and Longevity, formerly the Texas Aging & Longevity Consortium, in tandem with her role as Co-Director at the National Institute on Aging-funded Texas Center on Aging and Population Sciences.